 E-Books and E-Audiobooks

-The MARINet OverDrive Collection consists of over 10,000 downloadable electronic books and audiobooks, including recent titles from major publishers.
-Learn how to return ebooks early with this handy guide courtesy of the MARINet Digital Resources Working Group.
+Overdrive and the Libby App.
+This MARINet Libraries collection consists of over 20,000 downloadable electronic books and audiobooks, including recent titles from major publishers.
+Visit Overdrive's Getting Started page to learn about accessing the collection with your mobile device via the Libby app.
+Learn how to set up Libby with our instructional slides or just return e-books early with this handy guide courtesy of the MARINet Digital Resources Working Group.

 Magazines & Newspapers